InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/relocating/reinstallation.rst

             ingress:
               ingressClassName: nginx

-You will find an example in the ``eks-relocation`` directory that you can edit.
+You will find a template file in the ``eks-relocation`` directory that you can edit.
 The name of the **ClusterIssuer** is important, and it is expected to be called ``letsencrypt-nginx-production``.